italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

   }

-Where the decoded content of the ``jwt`` parameter is represented below, without endpding and signature, for example purpose.
+Where a non-normative example of the decoded content of the ``jwt`` parameter is represented below, without encoding and signature.
 The JWS header:

 .. code-block:: JSON